Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 Read User Manual

 Consider the guide provided by your user manual.
-This ensures you follow the correct procedure to handle the wheelchair parts, type of battery to use, and tools needed.
+This ensures you follow the correct procedure to handle the wheelchair parts, the type of battery to use, and the tools needed.

-If you have issues and you can’t understand the user manual, get in touch with your service provider for the proper maintenance procedure.
+If you have issues and you can’t understand the user manual, contact your service provider for the proper maintenance procedure.

 Check our review of the best wheelchair accessories.